 This process is very fast and starts in the first 40-50 minutes of training up to the next two hours.

-BCAAs are found in a lot of protein-rich foods.
+Branched chain amino acids are found in many protein-rich foods.
 However, lifestyle and nutrition can influence the correct intake of all the necessary substances and for this reason there are several amino acid and protein supplements on the market.

 Taking BCAAs from protein foods is very beneficial as it provides all the essential amino acids and other nutrients.
 Lean meat, especially red meat, has a high BCAA content due to the higher amount of protein than the same meat with more fat.

 For those who do not like red meat, a good source of amino acids is constituted by white meat of chicken and turkey but also fish such as salmon and tuna.

 Eggs also have an excellent amino acid profile; in fact, egg white is the richest part in proteins, with a minimum intake of fats and carbohydrates.